Alitalia seen running out of options after disappointing cash call

 But a misguided focus on the domestic and regional markets have left the airline vulnerable to competition from low-cost carriers and from high-speed trains on the Milan-Rome route.

-Only this month Dublin-based Ryanair and Spanish low-cost carrier Vueling heavily increased their presence at Rome's main Fiumicino airport, the hub of Alitalia's operations.
+Only this month Dublin-based Ryanair (RYA.I) and Spanish low-cost carrier Vueling (ICAG.L) heavily increased their presence at Rome's main Fiumicino airport, the hub of Alitalia's operations.

 Meanwhile Alitalia's management has long realised that it needs to invest in more lucrative long-haul markets to compete, but lacks the finances to acquire the necessary planes.